• Home

 Japanese Barberry Trade-up Days

 Like many invasive species, Japanese barberry was introduced to the United States as an ornamental.
 Its hardy nature and red berries made it an attractive addition to landscapes in the late nineteenth century.
 Unfortunately, those qualities also allow it to spread voraciously beyond garden boundaries and into nearby natural areas.
-Unappetizing to deer because of its thorny stems, barberry is left unchecked and quickly takes over -- pushing out native plant species and severely reducing the amount of wildlife that can live in an area.
-Additionally, research shows that a barberry's dense foliage creates a perfect, humid climate for blacklegged ticks that carry Lyme disease -- a fact that also creates a public health risk.
+Unappetizing to deer because of its thorny stems, barberry is left unchecked and quickly takes over - pushing out native plant species and severely reducing the amount of wildlife that can live in an area.
+Additionally, research shows that a barberry's dense foliage creates a perfect, humid climate for blacklegged ticks that carry Lyme disease - a fact that also creates a public health risk.

-• Manistee Conservation District - Wednesday, June 22nd, 4pm-7pm
+• Manistee Conservation District - Wednesday, June 11th, 4pm-7pm

-• Leelanau Government Center - Saturday, June 25th, 10am-1pm
+• Leelanau Conservation District - Saturday, June 14th, 9am-11am

 Need help with identification?
 Visit this page to learn more about what barberry looks like and proper management.
 Also, check out this video created by Nature Change that breaks down WHY barberry is a problem and WHAT you can do to help!

-2022 Participating Businesses:
+2024 Participating Businesses:

 Picture